-The impact of this is especially relevant in light of Cheshire East's ageing population, with 22% of our population aged over 65 and with the knowledge that the damaging impact of social isolation which can be as harmful to health as smoking fifteen cigarettes a day.
-The Council will maximise the impact and efficiency of our public transport budgets and seek innovative ways to provide services in a cost effective way.
+The impact of this is especially relevant in light of Cheshire East's ageing population, with 22% of our population aged over 658 and with the knowledge that the damaging impact of social isolation which can be as harmful to health as smoking fifteen cigarettes a day9.
+The Council

+7 Office for National Statistics (2015) Healthy Life Expectancy at Birth for Upper Ties Local Authorities, England: 2011 to 2013 will maximise the impact and efficiency of our public transport budgets and seek innovative ways to provide services in a cost effective way.